This Will Assist in Constructing

-If you are to be painting, and this is likely to happen with lighting equipment, set aside an enclosed area or small booth in which to do painting.
+If you are to be painting equipment, and this is likely to happen with stage lighting fixtures, set aside an enclosed area or small booth in which to do the work.
 The enclosure is necessary so as to prevent dust from contaminating the paint job, but also for fumes safety.
 Arrange to ventilate this area to the outside, and to install strong, direct lighting.
 The latter is important so that paint coats can be monitored for completness and evenness.

 Now move on to the detailed articles listed below to

 continue the required labour to finish this project,